BobD/kabem/README.md

 ###Why BEM?

 BEM stands for Block Element Modifier and was originally thought up by the people of <a href="http://yandex.ru/">Yandex</a>.
 BEM is no more then a simple CSS class naming convention which gives them purpose and meaning to other developers.
-Ideal for teams.
 In short the benefits are:

 * See a BEM classname in your CSS and know where to use it in your HTML
 * See a BEM classname in your HTML and know where to find it in your CSS files
 * See a BEM classname and know which purpose it has

-BEM is no golden highway to utter development bliss though.
-It's (long) classnames help in understanding your CSS, but it will also bloat your HTML.
-It's single classname approach can prevent CSS specifity hell and helps with an OOCSS approach, but also ignores the useful cascading nature of C(cascading)SS.
+BEM is no golden highway to utter front-end developer bliss, nothing is (well a decent mug of coffee get's close).
+It's long classnames help in understanding your CSS and HTML, but it will also bloat your HTML and CSS, if only from a HTML/CSS esthetic point of view.
+It's single classname approach can prevent CSS specifity hell and helps understand it's meaning and purpose, but also when used on it's own also ignores the useful cascading nature of C(cascading)SS.
 Luckily kaBEM nor BEM prevent you from using it with regular CSS in the way you want.
+I personally just scaffold and tweak out the main structure of my HTML with kaBEM, and then just augment it where needed with the Cascading power of CSS where needed, lovely.

 For some more BEM reading: